Pirates vs. Blue Jays Player Props Betting Odds

 Reynolds Stats

-- Reynolds has 37 hits with 11 doubles, a triple, five home runs, nine walks and 23 RBI.
-He's also stolen five bases.
+- Reynolds has put up 38 hits with 12 doubles, a triple, five home runs and nine walks.
+He has driven in 23 runs with five stolen bases.

-- Reynolds hopes to build on a nine-game hitting streak in this matchup.
-In his last 10 outings he is hitting .400 with eight doubles, five walks and six RBI.
+- Reynolds has hit safely in 10 games in a row.
+In his last 10 games he is hitting .417 with nine doubles, four walks and six RBI.

 Reynolds Recent Games